RichardCoffee/fluidity-theme/README.md

 # fluidity-theme

 A WordPress theme I use as a parent theme.
 I am trying to add docblocks to all files, classes, and functions, but since I use vi as my editor, the docblocks don't really do me any good, and I have no way of testing their usefulness.
 Could someone look at this for me?

 ## Theme files - root directory

 This section covers all theme root directory files.
 If you are at all familiar with how a WordPress theme works, then what the majority of these files are, and how they work, should already be known to you.
+You can skip to the section on classes.

 ### Pages